dlilien/ImpDAR/doc/examples/loading.rst

 Loading Examples
 ================

+There is not a lot documented here because loading supported files is extremely straightforward in ImpDAR.
 Loading (i.e. converting raw radar output into the ImpDAR/StoDeep matlab format) is accomplished in a single command with the :doc:`impdar load </../bin/impdar>`.

 GSSI
 ----